othree/fetcher/README.md

 1. Auto generate request body if necessary. (json, form-urlencoded)
 2. Set mode to `cors` if request to a different hostname.
+3. Auto parse request data:
+  * JSON, if a request contains headers have `Content-Type: application/json`.
+The data will parsed by `JSON.stringify` before send.
-3. Auto parse response data.
-Fetcher will try to figure out what to do based on response content type and `options.dataType`.
+4. Auto parse response data.
+Fetcher will try to figure out what to do based on response content type and `dataType`.
+  * JSON string will parsed by `JSON.parse`.
+  * HTML will be plain text.
+If you want DOM node as response.
+You can set `dataType` to `xml` or set `mimeType` to `text/xml`.
+  * XML will be parse by `DOMParser`.
+  * ArrayBuffer or FormData will only available if user set `dataType`.
+  * Otherwise, response will be text format.

 Fetcher methods will return a Promise just like fetch.
 But it will be fulfilled with different value, an array(`[value, status, response]`).
 First element is the response value.
 Second element is text response status.